Sophie Willan: Awards

-Willan won a Television Craft Award for Best Writer: Comedy for the pilot of Alma's Not Normal.
-In the 2022 British Academy Television Awards, Willan was awarded the Best Female Comedy Performance for her performance in the series, which was nominated for Best Scripted Comedy.
+Willan won a BAFTA Television Craft Award for Best Writer: Comedy for the pilot of Alma's Not Normal.
+At the 2022 British Academy Television Awards, Willan was awarded the Best Female Comedy Performance for her performance in the series, which was nominated for Best Scripted Comedy.

 In 2022, Willan received an honorary doctorate from the University of Bolton for her contribution to television and comedy.

 Care work

 In 2015, Willan secured funding of over £100,000 to create the multi-platform literary project Stories of Care, creating and curating short stories written by fellow care leavers.
-The project recruited care leavers across the North West England to take part in the creation of a published children's anthology for looked-after children.
+The project recruited care leavers across North West England to take part in the creation of a published children's anthology for looked-after children.